lucky-bai/lucky-bai.github.io/_pages/about.md

 ---

-**June 2025** - I'm looking for a new role as an ML Engineer or Applied Scientist -- preferably in Seattle at a mid-size company building ML-driven products.
-If you know anyone who might be hiring, I'd love to connect!

----

 **Recent Work**

 - **Voice Writer** — A speech-to-text productivity app with real-time LLM grammar correction.
 Thousands of users.
 [Try it](https://voicewriter.io)